Mohammed-Mohsen-Mohammed/Mohammed-Mohsen-Mohammed/README.md

 ## 🚀 About Me

 I am a Computer Science student passionate about problem-solving and building real-world projects.
-Currently focusing on Data Structures, Algorithms, and exploring AI, Web Development, and Data Science.
+Currently focusing on Data Structures, Algorithms, and OOP.

 🎯 Goal: Become a professional Software Engineer.